moov-io/paygate/client/docs/ReceiversApi.md

 Update Receiver

 Updates the specified Receiver by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.
+Currently updating the birth date or address is unsupported.
+Those updates should be performed in Customers and PayGate does not store that information.

 ### Required Parameters